sheffield-bioinformatics-core/ngs_intro_workshop/02-variants.md

 Specialised tools have been developed to identify genomic positions in our sequencing data where a variant is possible; and assign some kind of confidence in the results

+Identifying potential variants is only the start of the analysis.
+In a disease context, we will want to known which variants are potentially harmful (the majority won't be).

 # Preparation and Data Upload